The Siberian Tiger – the silent master of distance

 There is a moment when a tiger looks at you.

-The air seems to stand still.
+The air seems to be still.

 It's not a look – it's a connection.